 27. Scolden Terrier

 Let’s get this out of the way first.
-Yes, terriers can be a bit bark-y, or a bit rowdy, or a bit spunky.
+Yes, terriers can be a bit bark-y, or a bit rowdy, or even a bit spunky.
 But, all the more reason to go for this mix between a Scottish Terrier and a Golden Retriever.
+They can be a handful, but they’re worth it.

-The Golden Terrier side keeps the Scottie side mellow, while the Scottie side amps up the lively and friendly side of the Golden Retriever.
+Some Scoldens can be mellow, as the Golden Terrier side keeps the Scottie side in check.
+However, the Scottie side amps up the lively and friendly side of the Golden Retriever.
 It’s a win-win and the result is a loving and alert hybrid.

 28. Spangold Retriever

 Spangold Retrievers are alert and lively without going over the top.
 In fact, they are just as willing to laze about as they are to go out and play.
-Whether you’ve got a trip to the park or a binge session in mind, Spangold Retrievers will accompany you with joy.
+Whether you have a trip to the park, or a binge session in mind, the Spangold Retrievers will accompany you with joy.

-Even though they can be larger, they adapt well to house living and are easy enough to train.
+Even though they can be larger, they adapt well to pretty much any house living situation and are easy enough to train.
 There will be some shedding, so brushing will be crucial to keep your house clean and your dog happy.

 Having a large backyard is always a huge plus for these dogs.
-They are fine indoors, but will appreciate the chance to stretch their legs from time to time.
+After all, Spangles are energetic dogs that love to run.
+But even so, they are fine indoors, though will appreciate the chance to stretch their legs from time to time.

 29. Golden Pyrenees

-Apartment life won’t quite do for the huge Golden Pyrenees.
+Unlike other Golden mixes, apartment life won’t quite do for the huge Golden Pyrenees.
 They are big and every part of them is filled with energy.
-While they can spend some time indoors, they’ll need space and ideally a sizable yard.
+Although they can spend some time indoors, they’ll need space and ideally a sizable yard.

 But they are gentle giants and have a sensitive side.
 Training should be firm, but caring and they might be a little slow to warm up to strangers.
-But once they are familiar with someone they layer on the affection.
+However, once they are familiar with someone they will layer on their affection.

-So be ready for socialization, training, and (very important) lots of exercise.
-Put in the effort and you’ll be rewarded with a fluffy, loyal companion.
+So be ready for socialization, obedience training, and (very important) lots of exercise.
+Failure to do so will result in a destructive large dog, which no owner wants to see.
+Put in effort and you’ll be rewarded with a fluffy, loyal companion.

-Another hybrid of two overwhelmingly popular breeds, the Goberian is a blast.
+Another hybrid of two overwhelmingly popular breeds, the Goberian is the pleasant combination of the Husky and Golden.
 While the Golden Retriever side is more mellow, the Siberian Husky genes will throw in moments of trickery and slyness.

 And not in a bad way.
 Husky owners testify to the joy that these splashes of spontaneity can bring to their lives.
+This can be the same for the Goberian.
 Early training is important though to make sure this doesn’t get out of hand.

 It’s worth noting that both parent breeds are known to be susceptible to hip dysplasia.
-So be sure to be attentive to this.
-Goberians are sturdy, but not indestructible.
+In other words, keep an eye on their jumping habits.
+You’ll need to be attentive with this.
+Goberians are sturdy, but not as indestructible as they seem.

 31. Golden Irish

 Smart, playful, and even ready for work, the Golden Irish is a gorgeous mix between an Irish Setter and a Golden Retriever.
-They are brilliant companions for both leisure and sport in equal measure.
+The Golden Irish is a versatile dog that will make a great addition to your family.
+They are brilliant companions for both leisure and sport.

 32. Golden Cocker Retriever

-They are sensitive though.
-So, even though they get along well with children themselves, it’s important that children are taught how to treat this gentle dog.
+They can be sensitive though.
+So, even though they get along well with children, it’s important that kids are taught how to treat this gentle dog.
+Pulling on their tails or ears can easily scare off the dog and lose all trust that has been built up.

 The coat of a Golden Cocker Retriever is its true glory.
 Both parent breeds are known for gorgeous fur, and this hybrid is no exception.
-But be sure to brush it regularly to keep it in good shape.
+Because neither parents are hypoallergenic, expect shedding.
+Be sure to brush it regularly to keep it in good shape.

-A Gollie does best in areas with open spaces.
-Their sharp minds and energy levels just don’t mesh as well with stifling urban areas.
+A Gollie does best in areas with open spaces, as they’re meant to run.
+Their sharp minds and energy levels just don’t mesh as well with stifling urban areas or lazy owners.
 Backyards, or even open farmland, are going to be your best bet.

 They can adapt a bit though, so as long as they get copious exercise they can possibly try out city life.
 Weekend hikes or frequent camping trips will be good opportunities to get a Gollie the wide-open spaces they so enjoy.